Switching nonparametric regression models for multi-curve data: Overview of the proposed methodology

 \subsection{Choices of $\matr{V}$ and $\alpha$}

-We consider five models for $\matr{V}$, the covariance of the residual error: $\matr{V}$ unrestricted, $\matr{V} $ diagonal with either $\matr{V}= \sigma^2 \matr{I}$ or with $ii$th entry depending on the latent state, and two models generated from a ``random intercept" covariance structure: a {\em{homogeneous random intercept model}} and a {\em{non-homogeneous random intercept model}}, the latter with variability of the intercept depending on the value of the latent state.
-We will usually write $\matr{V}_{\vect{z}}$ in models where the variability depends on the latent state.
-However, sometimes we will omit the subscript $\vect{z}$ when referring to a general $\matr{V}$.
+We consider five models for the covariance of the residual error, $\matr{V}$: unrestricted, diagonal with either $\matr{V}= \sigma^2 \matr{I}$ or with entry $(i,i)$ depending on the latent state, and two generated from a ``random intercept" covariance structure: a {\em{homogeneous random intercept model}} and a {\em{non-homogeneous random intercept model}} with variability of the intercept depending on the value of the latent state.
+We usually use $\matr{V}_{\vect{z}}$ to denote models where the variability depends on the latent state.
+However, sometimes we omit the subscript $\vect{z}$ when referring to a general $\matr{V}$.
 The unknown parameters in $\matr{V}$ are clear for our first two models.
 For the third model, the parameters in $\matr{V}_{\vect{z}}$ are $\sigma_1^2, \ldots, \sigma_J^2$.